Why Johnny Can't Use Agents: Industry Aspirations vs. User Realities with AI Agents: User Study

 For example, for the Slide Making task, P30 requested that the agent make a slide deck about bats.
 The final slide deck the agent produced was minimal --- just a stream of bat images with little text to scaffold the rationale for each image.
 This lack of scaffolding left P30 feeling frustrated, and feeling like the agent made a faulty assumption: \textit{``It thinks I'm an expert at bats, but I don't know much, and I certainly can't present a talk with slides that just have photos''}.
 P30 further expressed wanting to explicitly specify roles and expectations in the collaboration: \textit{``Hey, I'm really good at doing this.
 These are things that you might need.
 I might need your help on \ldots.}''

-Similarly, for the Trip Planning task, P13 found many of the travel suggestions the agent made to be fairly basic, and only necessary for people taking a flight or visiting a country for the first time, an assumption that they believe the agent had made incorrectly. \textit{``I would call myself like an experienced traveler, so that I don't necessarily need like the currency or `smiling in public' that kind of thing.
-So maybe one of the questions for personalizing it could be you know are is this, are you new to traveling?
-Is it your 1st trip?
-Will you be with family?
-Just kind of gauging where you are with travel.''}
+Similarly, for the Trip Planning task, P13 found many of the travel suggestions the agent made to be fairly basic, and only necessary for people taking a flight or visiting a country for the first time, an assumption that they believe the agent had made incorrectly.

 \paragraph{Users struggle with recovering from agent errors due to opaque failure modes.}